30lm32/ml-projects/README.md

 |-|-|-|-|-|
 |`Time Series Analysis`|Working Statistics|`ARIMA`, `SARIMAX` |`statsmodels`, `pandas`, `sklearn`, `seaborn`|https://github.com/erdiolmezogullari/ml-time-series-analysis-sarimax|

-In this experiment, we use time series analysis technique to decompose our data into 3 components like the below:
+In this project, we use time series analysis technique to decompose our data into 3 components like the below:

     1-Trend (T)
     2-Seasonility (S)